Cold Gazpacho Soup to Beat the Heat

 5.

-Then add Worcester sauce, red wine vinegar, salt pepper, olive oil, lime zest, and lime juice.
+Then, add the Worcester sauce, red wine vinegar, salt, pepper, olive oil, lime zest, and lime juice to the soup mixture.

 Mark as complete